ashish1170/Terraform/task 1/README.md

                                                                  TASK-1

-Setting Up an AWS EC2 Instance Using Terraform This guide will help you set up a virtual machine (EC2 instance) on AWS using Terraform.
-The configurations use variables for flexibility, but you can also hardcode the values if you prefer.
+This whole guide will help you how to launch a virtual machine (EC2 instance) on Amazon Web Services (AWS) using Terraform.
+Variables are used for flexibility, but you can also insert values directly if you prefer simplicity.

-Configuration Overview Here’s what we’re setting up: EC2 Instance Type: t3.micro Operating System: Ubuntu (specified using an AMI ID) Subnet: Custom (can be configured) Public IP: Disabled Root EBS Volume Size: Increased to 12 GB
+Overview of the Setup

+Here's what will be created as part of this setup:

+EC2 instance type: t3.micro

+Operating system: Ubuntu (defined using an AMI ID)

+Subnet: Custom (defined by the user)

+Public IP: Disabled

+Root EBS volume: 12 GB

-Step 1: Install the Required Tools Open your terminal and run:
+Step 1: Install Necessary Tools

-sudo apt update sudo apt install awscli -y aws --version

-Install Terraform (Windows)
+Before starting, make sure the following tools are installed:

+For AWS CLI on windows:

+Run a system update

+Install the AWS CLI package

+Confirm installation using a version check command

+For Terraform on Windows:

+Use Chocolatey to install Terraform

-choco install terraform Step 2: Set Up AWS CLI Once AWS CLI is installed, configure it by running:
+Step 2: Configure AWS CLI

-aws configure You’ll be prompted to enter the following:
+After installation, the AWS CLI must be configured.
+Here's how:

+Open your terminal or command prompt

+Enter the command to start the configuration process

-AWS Access Key
+Provide your AWS Access Key ID

-AWS Secret Access Key
+Enter your AWS Secret Access Key

+Choose a default region

+Select an output format (e.g., JSON)

+To get the access keys:

-Log in to the AWS Management Console.
+Log in to your AWS account

-Click your username in the top-right corner and select "My Security Credentials".
+Go to the top-right corner and click on your username

+Navigate to “My Security Credentials”

-Scroll down to Access Keys and click "Create New Access Key".
+In the "Access Keys" section, click on "Create New Access Key"

-You can either view the keys on screen or download them as a .csv file.
+Save the key details shown on-screen or download the CSV file

-Step 3: Set Up Your Project Files Your project should include the following files:
+Step 3: Create Your Terraform Project Files

+Your project folder should contain the following files:

-File Name Description provider.tf Sets up the AWS provider and your credentials main.tf Defines the EC2 instance configuration variables.tf Declares all the input variables used in the main config terraform.tfvars Stores the actual values for the variables
+provider.tf – This file specifies the AWS provider and credentials setup

+main.tf – Contains the configuration details for launching the EC2 instance

+variables.tf – Lists all input variables used in the configuration

+terraform.tfvars – Provides actual values for the input variables

-Step 4: Run Terraform Commands Once your files are ready, use the following commands in order:
+Step 4: Execute Terraform Commands

+Once all files are in place, perform the following steps:

-Initialize the project terraform init
+Initialize the project using the Terraform init command

-Check the execution plan terraform plan
+Generate and review an execution plan

-Apply the configuration to launch your EC2 instance terraform apply -auto-approve
+Apply the configuration to deploy the EC2 instance

-To delete the resources when you're done terraform destroy -auto-approve
+When finished, use the destroy command to remove all created resources